-There are multiple kinds of vendors including: Farm Fresh, Prepared Food, Eat-on-Site Food, Artisan, Alcohol, Spa and Beauty, Edible Pet Products and Other which includes businesses offering services or products not produced by the seller.
-In each category, vendor collectives will be allowed, however, all members must submit individual applications along with a write up of why and how the collective works.
-All applicants should submit an application and any forward all relevant documentation to the New West Farmers Market Society.
-We strive for an 80/20 ratio of food to non-food at our summer market, but because of seasonality, availability, and mix of applicants, we may need to adjust that ratio.
+There are multiple kinds of vendors including: Farm, Prepared Food, Eat-on-Site Food, Artisan, Alcohol, Spa and Beauty, Edible Pet Products and Other (when filling out our vendor application, all items that are not consumable humans fall under “Artisan or Pet Product”) which includes businesses offering services or products not produced by the seller.
+All applicants should submit an application and forward all relevant documentation to the New West Farmers Market Society.
+We strive for an 80/20 ratio of food to non-food at our market, but because of seasonality, availability, and mix of applicants, we may need to adjust that ratio.
 The New West Farmers Market Society reserves the right to refuse any vendor for any reason.

 Prepared Food Vendors

 There are two categories of prepared foods.
 Low risk, which may be made in a home kitchen because it is usually dry, high acid, high salt, or high sugar and high risk, which may only be prepared in a commercial kitchen unless permission is given from the Fraser Health Authority.
 While a jury may not be held, new prepared food vendors may be asked to provide samples of products, photos of stall set up, and information about other markets attended (if any).
 All prepared food vendors must comply with the Fraser Health Authority’s Guideline for the Sale of Foods at Temporary Food Markets and will be required to apply for an Application for Sale of Food at Temporary Food Markets.